 Change text P707L27

-The BSS Type subfield is defined in Table 9-64 (The BSS Type subfield) for specific types of frame cited below.
+If the BSS Type field is transmitted as part of a DMG Beacon frame that has the Discovery Mode field within the Beacon Interval Control field (see Figure 9-60) equal to 0, then the BSS Type subfield is defined in Table 9-64 (The BSS Type subfield when the Discovery Mode field is 0) for specific types of frame cited below.
 An AP sets the BSS Type subfield to 3 within transmitted DMG Beacon, Probe Response, or (Re)Association Response frames.
 A PCP sets the BSS Type subfield to 2 within transmitted DMG Beacon, Probe Response, or (Re)Association Response frames.
 An IBSS STA or a STA that is not a member of a BSS sets the BSS Type subfield to 1 within transmitted DMG Beacon or Probe Response frames.
 The BSS Type subfield is reserved for all other types of frame.

 Change the caption of Table 9-64 as follows

-Table 9-64 The BSS Type subfield if the Discovery Mode field is 0
+Table 9-64 The BSS Type subfield when the Discovery Mode field is 0

 P707L49